 This morning on Good Day Alabama, we are working on these stories and more for you:

-Rev. Jesse Jackson was in town Tuesday to discuss concern over the closing of 31 DMV offices in some of Alabama's poorest counties, a decision that he calls a crisis.
+Rev. Jesse Jackson is in town to discuss concern over the closing of 31 DMV offices in some of Alabama's poorest counties, a decision which he calls a crisis.

 Also, Gov. Bentley and the ALEA respond to controversial allegations made by Congresswoman, Terri Sewell and others that the closing of several DMV satellite offices was an attempt to restrict voter registration for minorities.
 You can read the full release on the WBRC News App.

 Police need your help in finding a missing senior with dementia.
 We'll share his picture with you so you can help.